venkys-io/Code-Blogs/Trees/Easy/BinarySearchTreeSearching/README.md

     }
 };

-// Function to insert an element into a BST
-Node* insertBST(Node* root, int data) {
+// Function to insert an element into a Binary Search Tree (BST) Node* insertBST(Node* root, int data) {
     if (root == NULL)
         return new Node(data);  // Create a new node with the given data if the root is NULL